Multi-Channel Attribution: An Easy Guide for Merchants (2025)

 If you’re using a last-click attribution model, the conversion will be credited entirely to Google, even though Facebook played a role in influencing the decision.

-2. New data regulations
+2. New Data Regulations

 New regulations like GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) have made it harder to collect and use customer data.
 This can limit how accurately you track and attribute conversions.